yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted.md

 ### Overall Estimated Duration: 8 Hours
 ### Overview

-This hands-on labs provide introduction to the Azure OpenAI Service.
-You'll start by configuring the service, then incorporate the Azure OpenAI SDKs into your application.
-Prompt engineering techniques will help you refine interactions while also teaching you how to generate and enhance code.
-The DALL-E model will be used to generate images, and you will experiment with adding your own data for retrieval-augmented generation (RAG).
-Finally, you'll learn about content filtering, which allows you to govern and regulate generated outputs.You'll receive hands-on experience with real-world AI applications, which will help you design more intelligent solutions.
-You will also learn about best methods for implementing and scaling these services in a production setting.
-By the end of the labs, You will also learn how to combine various Azure services to build AI-powered apps that are resilient, scalable, and secure.
+This hands-on labs offer a comprehensive introduction to Azure OpenAI Service.
+You will begin by configuring the service and integrating Azure OpenAI SDKs into your application.
+Techniques in prompt engineering will refine interactions, and you'll also gain skills in generating and enhancing code.
+The DALL-E model will be utilized for image generation, and you will explore the use of your own data for retrieval-augmented generation (RAG).
+Additionally, you will delve into content filtering to manage and regulate generated outputs.
+Throughout the labs, you'll gain practical experience with real-world AI applications, learn best practices for deploying and scaling these services in a production environment, and understand how to integrate various Azure services to develop resilient, scalable, and secure AI-powered applications.

 ## Objective